Differentiating Between Similar Terms.

 When a crystal formation starts out, it is an unorganised, hot soup of raw elements.
 This unformed, liquid state is much like a body of undefined knowledge.
 When geologic activity pushes the molten raw elements toward the surface of the Earth, the elements begin to cool down, separate and organise themselves.

 This base-level organisation is analogous to system-level thinking in any discipline.
-A system organises things just enough so they can be used and manipulated.
+A system organises things just enough so a person can use and manipulate them.
 If you think of systems like the alphanumeric system.
 It has labelled symbols, enabling people to arrange concepts meaningfully.
 With the letters A through Z and digits 0 through 9, people can create rules and perform all sorts of math.

 Similar taxonomies of thought can be found in Stanislavski’s System.
 He identifies he basic elements of dramatic acting such as the experiential and embodied aspects of performance.
 He divides the actor’s work up into categories of exercises and maps out how the elements of performance flow together.
 If you’d like to read more about this system, there’s a dedicated article on this website with several references to online resources.
 Another system is The Six Viewpoints of Mary Overlie.
 In her taxonomy, Overlie labels the fundamental, irreducible elements of performance, allowing the artist to disaggregate any unquestioned hierarchies and tropes that may be present in their ways of working.